electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	#

+Good.
 Looks like we have a root command prompt.
 Let's try some commands:

 	# ls
 	bin		etc		media		sbin		tmp		var